 He insisted on dessert having forgotten he still wasn’t all that well.
 For $2.99 he had ice-cream for a chocolate chip cookie.

 We decided to try and pick a large main meal and skip a starter and dessert.
-There’s soups and salads, burgers for around $18, seafood from $21-29 plus pastas and meats.
+There are soups and salads, burgers for around $18, seafood from $21-29 plus pasta and meats.
 We were handed a specials menu with no prices.
-We both loved the look of one of them though and for $28 each we had their version of surf and turf.
+We both loved the look of one of them though and for $28 each, we had their version of surf and turf.
 There was a steak, prawn and vegetable kebab, prawn mornay and rice.
 We both really enjoyed it, especially the steak.
 So yes it was expensive but it had quality ingredients and it tasted good.
 It wasn’t a gastronomic delight but it was better than expected.

 We found the service a little slow in the sense that when we actually needed something we were very much ignored.
 However we really were in no hurry and we would certainly return as it’s very unique, especially for kids who love dinosaurs! (and adults as well).